nosco/hx/README.md

 ```

 Sometimes we also need access to React's various lifecycle methods like
-`componentDidMount`, `componentDidUpdate`, or we need to re-render our component
-based on some internal state.
-In that case, we should create a React component
+`componentDidMount`, `componentDidUpdate`, etc. In that case, we should create a
-class.
-This is mainly left as an exercise to the reader; `hx` exposes a very
+React component class. `hx` exposes a very barebones `hx/defcomponent` macro that
-barebones `hx/defcomponent` macro that binds closely to the OOP, class-based
+binds closely to the OOP, class-based API React has for maximum flexibility.
+You
-API React has for maximum flexibility.
-You can also leverage libraries like
+can also leverage libraries like Om.Next, Reagent, Rum, or other frameworks that
-Om.Next, Reagent, Rum, or other frameworks that have state management buil in.
+have state management built in.
-**PRs welcome for libraries built on top of `hx` for managing this in a more idiomatic
-Clojure way!**

 ## Top-level API